How does an online course work at UNE Online?

 Depending on the course, you’ll have a textbook, and you’ll be provided with other resources, both required and supplemental, to read.
 Each week, you’re required to read a certain number of chapters, and a specified amount of supplemental materials.

-For example, in one week of your course you could be required to read:
+For example, in one week of your online course you could be required to read:

 - Five chapters from the textbook